 What Am I Going To Cook For Dinner Tonight?

+What are your last minute cooking thoughts?
 It's 5:45 pm.
-The kids are asking what's for dinner, your wife (husband) will be home in 30 minutes and you haven't even thought about what to make.
+The kids are asking what's for dinner, your wife (husband) will be home in 30 minutes, and you have yet to think about what to make.
 What do you do?

 I find myself in this situation all the time in our house.
-I'm not sure if I'm just too busy working on my computer stuff, not organized enough, love the challenge of putting out a decent meal in 30 minutes, or a combination of all three but I seem to be in this position a lot.
+I'm not too busy working on my computer stuff, not organized enough, and love the challenge of putting out a decent meal in 30 minutes or a combination of all three, but I seem to be in this position a lot.

-Sure if I were on top of my game I would set up the week's meals on Sunday, do all the shopping, prepare a meal or two that day, and make my life easy.
+Sure, if I were on top of my game, I would set up the week's meals on Sunday, do all the shopping, prepare a meal or two that day, and make my life easy.
 No way.
-Unless there is something special I want to try or we are having guests, I typically don't decide what to make until the last moment.
+Unless there is something special I want to try or we are having guests, I typically decide what to make at the last moment.

 I don't recommend this style of cooking everyday meals to anyone, but I bet many of you fall into this category.
 Not only does it put added pressure on you at the end of the day when the kids are tired and starting to get cranky, but you have to come up with meals that you can cook fast without much prep.